-Finding a past obituary can be a bit challenging, but a number of resources are available.
+Finding an old obituary can be a bit challenging, but a number of resources are available.
 You have the option of searching online or using off-line sources to find the information you need.

 - United States